mysociety/neighbourhood-warmth/README.md

 You may want to add your own `SECRET_KEY` and `MAPIT_API_KEY` to `.env`.
 You can get the latter from https://mapit.mysociety.org/account/signup/

 If Python complains about missing libraries, chances are the Python requirements have changed since your Docker image was last built.
-You can rebuild it with, eg: `docker-compose build web`.
+You can rebuild it with, eg: `docker compose build web`.

 You can run Django management commands inside the Docker container with `script/manage`, and you can create your first Django superuser with `script/createsuperuser` (which will use the `DJANGO_SUPERUSER_*` environment variables from `docker-compose.yml`).